Wanna go to the famous Harry Potter Studios in London? This Harry Potter London guide will cover everything you need to

-So how do you get from London to Watford?
+So how do you get from Central London to Harry Potter Studios?

 The trip can be done be by train from Euston Station to Watford Junction and then you have to proceed with a shuttle bus to the Harry Potter studios.

 However, there is a simpler alternative which is to buy tickets for the Harry Potter studios with Visit Britain, where transport from London to the exhibition is included in the price.

 Buy tickets to Harry Potter studios incl. transport

 First of all: you have to buy tickets for the Harry Potter studios before you get there – and preferably as soon as you know you want to visit the studios.

 Harry Potter studios is one of the most visited attractions in the area and so the tickets are always sold out, so it’s a very good idea to buy tickets as soon as possible.

 I recommended to buy tickets to Harry Potter studios in the official VisitBritain shop.

 This tickets gives you free transport from Central London directly to the studios in Watford included in the price.